 Whether possessing a nomadic tendency implanted in her youth, or simply the innate understanding that life in the United States was not for her, Donia lived, painted, and exhibited her work in five more States all over the US before packing up and moving to Europe at the age of twenty-seven.

 “It was a practical compromise, actually – moving to the island of Samos in Greece… I had always dreamt of living on a tropical island – I’m ‘tropical’ through and through – but I thought I would have to be rich to afford living in the middle of the ocean and still run my art business.
 So I moved to a Mediterranean island still within easy ‘striking distance’ of the European art world.
-But after four years essentially as an illegal alien in Europe (I also spent one winter in Florence and two years in southern Spain – the birth country of my grandfather – trying to find a way through the endless bureaucracy that would enable me to apply for citizenship) I decided that enough was enough and I was going to do what I wanted to do all along… and the Mediterranean is by no stretch of the imagination tropical!” she laughs.
+But after four years of living undocumented in Europe (I also spent one winter in Florence and two years in southern Spain – the birth country of my grandfather – trying to find a way through the endless bureaucracy that would enable me to apply for citizenship) I decided that enough was enough and I was going to do what I wanted to do all along… and the Mediterranean is by no stretch of the imagination tropical!” she laughs.

 Donia’s artwork hangs in dozens of collections across North and South America, Europe, and Oceania.
 She has won awards and honors from various arts organizations and arts publications, such as The Pastel Journal, and Pastel Artists of Hawaii, and is included in the archives of the National Museum for Women in the Arts in Washington D.C.